Google-backed digital ad groups criticize Apple’s new user-tracking warning

-(Reuters) — A group of European digital advertising associations on Friday criticized Apple’s plans to require apps to seek additional permission from users before tracking them across other apps and websites.
+(Reuters) — A group of European digital advertising associations today criticized Apple’s plans to require apps to seek additional permission from users before tracking them across other apps and websites.

 Apple last week disclosed features in its forthcoming operating system for iPhones and iPads that will require apps to show a pop-up screen before they enable a form of tracking commonly needed to show personalized ads.

 Sixteen marketing associations, some of which are backed by Facebook and Alphabet’s Google, faulted Apple for not adhering to an ad-industry system for seeking user consent under European privacy rules.
-Apps will now need to ask for permission twice, increasing the risk users will refuse, the associations argued.
+Apps will now need to ask permission twice, increasing the risk users will refuse, the associations argued.

 Facebook and Google are the largest among thousands of companies that track online consumers to pick up on their habits and interests and serve them relevant ads.